Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 For the dough

-Any dairy-free milk works for this recipe.
-We use almond milk.
-You can also use soy milk, oat milk, and cashew milk.
+Substitute any non-dairy milk for almond milk.
+You can use soy milk, oat milk, rice milk, and cashew milk.

 Sugar